fformalik/flex_mof_tools/CrystGrowthDes_phonon_deformation_correlation/README.md

+name: Your GitHub Repository Name
+description: Description of your GitHub repository detailing scripts and tools for various analyses.

+subdirectories:
+  - name: REPLACE_WITH_SUBDIRECTORY_NAME
+    description: Contains scripts and data for specific analyses.
+    scripts:
+      - name: vectors.py
-vectors.py: Script to perform phonon-deformation correlation analysis (in directories).
-Just run it in the directory with given example.
+        description: Script to perform phonon-deformation correlation analysis in directories.
+        usage: "Navigate to the directory containing the example and run: python vectors.py"